 Near Marxville in Dane County, Wisconsin — The American Midwest (Great Lakes)

 Location.
-43° 11.363′ N, 89° 38.105′ W. Marker is near Marxville, Wisconsin, in Dane County.
-Marker is on State Highway 19 half a mile east of County Route K, on the right when traveling east.
+43° 11.365′ N, 89° 37.297′ W. Marker is near Marxville, Wisconsin, in Dane County.
+Marker can be reached from the intersection of State Highway 19 and Matz Road, on the left when traveling west.
+Marker is at the southwest corner of the parking lot at Indian Lake County Park.
 Touch for map.
-At the boat launch in Indian Lake Park.
 Marker is in this post office area: Cross Plains WI 53528, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Indian Lake (approx. 0.7 miles away); St. Mary of the Oaks (approx. ¾ mile away); The Matz Farmstead Kerl School (approx. 3.7 miles away); Father Adalbert Inama -- St. Norbert House (approx. 4.7 miles away); In Memory of Rev. Adalbert Inama, O. Praem. (approx. 4.8 miles away); The Plain Good Building of Cross Plains (approx. 5.3 miles away); Old Halfway Prairie (approx. 5.3 miles away).
+St. Mary of the Oaks (about 300 feet away, measured in a direct line); The Matz Farmstead (approx. half a mile away); Indian Lake Passage (approx. 0.7 miles away); Kerl School (approx. 4 miles away); Father Adalbert Inama -- St. Norbert House (approx. 5 miles away); In Memory of Rev. Adalbert Inama, O. Praem. (approx. The Plain Good Building of Cross Plains (approx. 5.4 miles away); Haney's Tavern (approx. 5.8 miles away).
 Touch for a list and map of all markers in Marxville.

 Related markers.
 Click here for a list of markers that are related to this marker.
 This is a list of markers in the Dane County Natural History Marker System.